-In 2020, Lake City's Slumgullion Center was designate growing list of Colorado's IDA Places.
+In 2020, Lake City's Slumgullion Center was designated an International Dark-Sky Association Park, adding to the growing list of Colorado's IDA Places.

 Four-wheel the Alpine Loop.
-Plan on a minimum of eight hours and add time for stops in Silverton and Ouray or for short hikes and photographs along the way.
+Plan on a minimum of eight hours and add time for stops in Silverton, Ouray, or for short hikes and photographs along the way.

 Climb a Fourteener.
-Handies Peak is very doable with Uncompany Retterhorn, Redcloud, and Sunshine for those with more experience.
+Handies Peak is very doable with Uncompanding, Wetterhorn, Redcloud, and Sunshine for those with more experience.